royalfork/royalfork.github.io/_drafts/address_gen.md

 # priv_key_and_version.to_hex => 809e524de478970a9621c0e52890805d5f28e3620892ba6bfa701b026c6ee10a5201
 {% endhighlight %}

-Step 3.
-Add Checksum
+###### Step 3.
+Add checksum

 Checksum is the first 4 bytes of the double sha256 hash of our input.
-It is used to ensure that every bit is correct; if a single bit is off, we will know about it.
+It is used to ensure that every bit is correct; if a single bit is off (mistyped), we will know about it.

 {% highlight ruby %}
 def cat_checksum (input)